LEWISBIRCH2/LEWISBIRCH2/README.md

 My name's Lewis, and I'm striving to become a Software Dev!

-I'm currently looking for full-time work as an Apprentice, Junior, or Trainee Software Developer.
+I'm looking for full-time work as an Apprentice, Junior, or Trainee Software Developer.

 ---

-🌱 I’m currently learning Java
+🌱 I’m currently pushing my knowledge of JavaScript further

 💬 Ask me about frontend styling or React

-🔭 I’m currently refactoring a MERN stack project to reduce redundant code

 💪 I'm confident working with JavaScript, Node.js, Vite, React, CSS, HTML, PSQL, and more